linnykos/esvd/README.md

 * `step8_figures_zz_additional_analyses.R` produces Figures S.15-S.17.

 To reproduce the Zeisel analysis (Appendix H.5), navigate to the `main_zeisel` folder.
 From this location, run the R scripts command window.
 All the results and figures in these sections are reproduced by running `main_zeisel.R`, which calls 5 different R scripts in succession, each producing `.RData` files that the next uses as input.
-Figure S.18 is produced in the last script, `step4_zeisel_analysis.R`.
+Figure S.18 and Table S.1 are produced in the last script `step6_zeisel_metrics.R` and Figure S.19 is produced in the script, `step4_zeisel_analysis.R`.

 ## Running the simulations